Thinking of Applying

 You'll have a very demanding schedule.
 Very.

-SISE is sometimes referred to as a “boot camp.”
+Folks sometimes refer to SISE as a “boot camp.”
 Participants should expect a full schedule:

 - evening activities